Tshepajev/Echellogram-to-spectrum/README.md

 If something is broken (bug), a temporary fix is to (potentially save your data and) restart the program (exit and restart).
 You can always roll back to a previous GitHub file version and compare changes.
 If you find bugs, please let me know!

 PS.
-Antivirus hunts the compiled `.exe`s like crazy.
+Antivirus hunts the compiled `.exe`s like crazy and that's why these are only under releases (right side of the webpage).
 These are compiled directly from the source code using "PyInstaller --onefile script.py" This means all dependencies are included inside the executable.
 You can always just use the source code.

 ---